BacterialCommunitiesAndPopulation/Friday20thMay/README.md

 Time | syllabus
 -----| --------
-09:00 - 09:30 | Tutoring or/and continue of Wed activities (All).
+09:00 - 09:30 | Tutoring or/and continue of Thursday activities (All).
 Introduction of the day (Mirko)
 09:30 - 10:15 | Lecture: MLST and its evolution to cgMLST/wgMLST.
 What is an allele?
 How to call alleles.
 (JAC) 10:15 - 11:30 | Hands-on: assembly  + allele call campy data.
 (JAC + Bruno)
 11:30 - 13:00 | Working-groups (cgMLST of Renibacterium data) + lunch (Alone each groups)